rickeycarter/macDeepLearning/README.md

 Step 3: Run the macOS-eGPU script

+IMPORTANT: The eGPU should be disconnected from the computer at this point.
+You can have it all assembled, but do not plug it into the computer at this time.

 Using the up-to-date documentation on @learex page, run the automated script.
 You can view and verify the code he uses on GitHub.
 This is a good practice to consider when running code at the administrator level on your computer.